Refining the Financial Professional’s Value Proposition -- when "What if?" is really the "Why?"

 The availability of more information to the consumer, and the increase of the speed of trading and market moves, add to the complexity of doing business than in previous years.
 In addition, there are more packaged and complex products to use today.
 Because of this, the average investors ask themselves more often, “What if?” - “What if this happens?
 What if that happens?”
 Investors are more concerned than ever about the scenarios that can affect their future.
 It can be overwhelming to understand all of it, let alone navigate through it all.

 Mark Hoaglin, National Sales Manager, CUSO Financial Services, explains his view of the effects of the Robo-Advisor and other technology enhancements to the financial services industry.
-Hoaglin explains that although more and more people are getting more comfortable with technology, many still feel the need to connect with an advisor.
-By using a combination of face-to-face, real time meetings with their financial advisor, along with technology enhancements, the client is receiving the highest level of active service and attention.
+Hoaglin explains that although more and more people are getting more comfortable with technology, many still feel the need to connect with a financial professional.
+By using a combination of face-to-face, real time meetings with their financial professional, along with technology enhancements, the client is receiving the highest level of active service and attention.

 Let me try to illustrate this in a different way.
 On January 15, 2009, Chelsey Sullenberger, Captain Sully, landed the US Airways plane, flight 1549, on the Hudson River saving all 155 lives on board.
 During the investigation, computer algorithms could not match the human reasoning for landing in the Hudson rather than nearby airports.
 When the human factor was added to the scientific data, the “What if?” decision was validated.
 The truth is that the plane would have crashed attempting to land at both airport options that the technology offered.
 The human element validated Sully’s decision to make the unprecedented landing on the Hudson River, sparing all lives on board.